Measure the trench after excavation

 concrete

 Estimate concrete yards and bags for continuous strip footings.
-Results update instantly as you change the inputs.

 Check local footing width, frost depth, and code requirements before ordering.